kbrw/elixir.nvim/README.md

 - `g:elixir_autobuild` is a boolean (int 0 or 1) to choose if you
   want to automatically launch the environment compilation (`:ElixirQuickBuild`) when you leave insert mode or when you save your file.
 Default to 0.
+- `g:elixir_comp_minlen` is an integer giving the minimum string length to complete by the omnicomp function, useful to avoid long time synchronious completion, default to 0
+- `g:elixir_maxpreviews` is an integer giving the maximum number of completion "words" where the inlined preview is shown, useful to avoid slow completion rendering, default to 100